OTT overload in India: One pie; many forking it:

 Why did the British invade India?
 That’s an easy one.
 More importantly how and why did they succeed?
 It can be said due to lack of foresight by the local rulers and the invaders taking advantage of in-fighting in the country, at that time.
 Now, fast forward to the 21st Century and the rich “natural resources” that are up for grabs are ‘eyeballs’ and micro-payments in the form of OTT subscriptions by the world’s largest population, give or take a few million.

 Conquest and acquisition will be easy for the DEIC.
-The homegrown platforms will keep dishing out the same fare, not realizing that the Metro – Rural gap will be closing up within this decade.
+The homegrown platforms will keep dishing out the same fare, not realizing the Metro – Rural gap will be closing up within this decade.
 Digital savvy-ness from using technology might just have a knock-on effect of consumers demanding more – in the form of superior content as well as tech on par with their counterparts in first world countries.

 India’s recent thrust into turning the economy from paper to plastic and the Digital India initiative was inevitable.
 Change is already happening, literally, overnight.